adamnjeh/Overthewire-Writeups/Bandit.md

 # Level 1

-The command
+Use the following command to list files in the current directory:

 ```console
 $ ls
 ```

-gives us the files in the current directory.
-It prints out that there is a file named **readme**.
-Using
+This reveals a file named **readme**.
+To view its contents, run:

 ```console
 $ cat readme